 The pandemic also renewed interest in the ‘15-Minute Neighbourhood’ concept as a way to assess neighbourhood preparedness to meet the needs of persons staying close to home.
 15-minute neighbourhoods have been considered in planning as an ideal type of neighbourhood where residents of all ages and abilities can access goods and services – including health care and essential services, recreation spaces, and social, leisure spaces (when appropriate) – within a short (15-minute) walking distance.
 The diversity of pedestrians has not always been considered through this topic, so our team has tried to apply an inclusive lens when assessing measures, including the quality of curb ramps, and varying walking speeds appropriate for different groups of persons.

 Since the ‘second wave’ of COVID-19, our team has been collecting and assessing indicators of community preparedness based on the 15-minute neighbourhood concept for communities within Halifax Regional Municipality.
-It is our hope that this data can be used to inform short-term and long-term planning interventions to ensure communities are set up to serve the needs of all residents generally and in emergency situations.
-Through this research we have also come across limitations in the ’15-minute’ framework, which we expect to explore more.
-Results of this project will be posted on this page, and links will be provided to lead you to a series of public-access maps showing the indicator scores by community environ (COMe) in HRM.
-To learn more about COMe’s go to our Community Environs page.
+It is our aim for this data to be used to inform short-term and long-term planning interventions to ensure communities are set up to serve the needs of all residents generally and in emergency situations.
+Through this research we have also come across limitations in the ’15-minute’ framework, which we expect to explore further.
+Results of this project are posted on the dashboard above, which shows the indicator scores by community environ (COMe) in HRM.
+To learn more about COMe’s, please go to our Community Environs page.